We're delighted that you've chosen to get started with Scroll Documents.

 This guide takes you on a tour of Scroll Documents' key functionality – how to create a new document, organize it in your space, save a version of that document, set a document status, and export the document to Word or PDF.

-Navigate to the Documents app in your space by clicking the Documents sidebar item.
+Navigate to the Documents app in your space by clicking the Document Library sidebar item.
 You can find it sitting alongside Pages and Blogs.

 - Click New document to launch the Create Wizard.

-- Select On-boarding document from the list of options, and click Next.
+- Select Blank document from the list of options, and click Next.

 - You may choose to give the document a new title or leave the defaults as is, and then click Create.

-Once your document is created and will appear in the Documents Overview.
-This Overview is the home for all documents created within your space.
+This library is the home for all documents created within your space.
 It enables you to access, organize, classify, and filter documents from one place in Confluence.

-The Document Viewer is a dedicated, scrollable view of all of the pages of your document.
-In addition to optimizing readability, you can also view and navigate your document using the outline, jump directly into the Confluence editor to edit content, set the document status, and save and manage versions.
-To open the document in the Document viewer follow these steps:
+The Document Reader is a dedicated, scrollable view of all of the pages of your document.
+The reader is an ideal way to share your document with your readers.
+In addition to optimizing readability, they can view and navigate the document using the outline.

 4: Save a Version